Lions mane benefits

 What is Mycelium?
 Mycelium is the living organism that produces mushrooms.
 Not exactly, but essentially a mushroom is to mycelium what a flower is to a plant.

 What about "shrooms"?
 While we recognize recent data being presented supporting the potential benefits of psychoactive mushrooms and their possible clinical applications, we respect the due process required for legalization.
-Psilocybin is currently a Schedule I substance and any requests for active products will be ignored without any regard.
+Any requests for active products will be ignored without any regard.